clayne/FROST-Fast/README.md

 Place the _Wabbajack.exe_ file in a new folder, e.g. C:\Wabbajack.

+### Download the modlist

+Download the latest release of **FROST Fast** from [Github](https://github.com/interworlder/FROST-Fast/releases).
+For your convenience, [here is the direct download link](https://github.com/interworlder/FROST-Fast/releases/download/v0.2.0/FROST.Fast.wabbajack).
+Feel free to save it in the same directory, e.g. C:\Wabbajack.

-### Install the mods
+### Install the modlist

-The process of downloading and installing mods can take a very long time depending on your system specs and connection speed!
-Try to be patient.
+Keep in mind that downloading and installing the full modlist can take a very long time (depending on your system specs and connection speed).

 1. Run Wabbajack.exe
 2. Click on _Install From Disk_ and open the file _FROST-Fast.wabbajack_